SECU Public Fellows Internship Job Descriptions

 Murfreesboro Chamber of Commerce

-Position Summary – Project Assistant
+Position Summary – Assistant to the Executive Director

 Internship Location & Supervisor Information

-The Murfreesboro Chamber of Commerce promotes the civic, commercial, agricultural, industrial, and cultural interests of the Town of Murfreesboro and surrounding community, to bring a closer relationship among its members and to secure concerted action on their part in constant improvement of existing conditions.
+Murfreesboro Chamber of Commerce goal is to promote your The Murfreesboro Chamber of Commerce promotes the civic, commercial, agricultural, industrial, and cultural interests of the Town of Murfreesboro and surrounding community, to bring a closer relationship among its members and to secure concerted action on their part in constant improvement of existing conditions.
 The student will work directly with Daryl Williams, Executive Director.
-The Murfreesboro Chamber of Commerce is located at 116 E. Main Street, Murfreesboro, NC 27855.
-This internship will be hybrid, mostly face to face with some virtual working days.
-Students should expect to commute to the site once or twice a week.
-Housing arrangements are possible, but not guaranteed.

 Desired Knowledge, Skills, Abilities